kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 Now we are cooking with gas; this helped all fields, even title.

-Let's look at the possibility of adding one more feature: itemprop is an attribute that can be placed on tags, and recipes frequently use "recipeIngredient" on the ingredient tag, and "recipeInstruction" on the direction tag.
-You can see this by going to the data/html_pages directory and typing
+Let's consider one more potential feature: the `itemprop` attribute.
+In recipe pages, it's often used to semantically label content—most notably with values like "recipeIngredient" on ingredient tags and "recipeInstruction" on direction tags.
+To evaluate how often this occurs, we can inspect our dataset by running the following in the `data/html_pages` directory:

 ```bash
 grep 'itemprop="recipeIngredient"' *